ThePinkAlliance/2023-vision-experiments/projects/20230124-refactor2-apriltags/README.md

 To change between Limelight and PhotonVision change line 12/13 in CameraSubsystem to create the proper camera.

 Camera setup:
+1. Limelight firmware version is 2023.2.0.
+PhotonVision firmware version is 2023.2.1.
 1. Set pipeline 0 to be for AprilTags
 1. Set pipeline 1 to be for Reflective targets